ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Utilizing Black
 ~~~~~~~~~~~~~~~
 Manually checking for code styling can be a tedious task.
 Luckily,
-several Python tools for autoformatting code to meet PEP8 standards
+several Python tools for auto-formatting code to meet PEP8 standards
 are available to help with this.
 The PyAnsys project suggests the use of the
 the formatting tool `black`_.